 "I'll be leaving soon."
 I answer too quickly.
 I strain my eyes to stay focused, not rest on his hand, or their body language, or the floor.
 I want to appear easy, resilient.

 "Are you staying here tonight?"

-"Gotcha" Tidus winks, knowingly squeezing her shoulder and then glancing back at me.
-"Hopefully I'll see you around, Yuna."
+"Gotcha" Tidus winks, knowingly squeezing her shoulder and then glancing back. " I'll see you around, Yuna."

 I turn to face Tidus.
 He shuts the door behind him and moves towards the window.
 We stand in silence for a moment.
 He's too close; I don't know what to do with myself.

-"But you're done with school, aren't you?"
+"You're done with school, aren't you?"

 "What would I do with myself if I lived here?"

 "Luca isn't your—" he stops; "You still have friends here."
 He leans against the window, running his fingers down the curtains.
 "I get that your mad at me and I think I can fix that."